Christian1984/vfrmap-for-vr/README.md

 ## Upgrading to a New Version

-Please remove **all files** from server directory and `christian1984-ingamepanel-fskneeboard` from your community folder, before installing a new version.
+Please remove **all files** from the server directory and `christian1984-ingamepanel-fskneeboard` from your community folder, before installing a new version.
 Do not "copy over".
 No excuses!
-Old files may interfere with new once and break the mod.
+Old files may interfere with new ones and break the mod.
 Just do it, but keep your license file :-)

 ---